RavEngine/Samples/README.md

    - A simple air hockey game demonstrating RavEngine fundamentals (WIP)
 2. Playground
    - A testing zone, subject to change
+3. Performance_C
+   - A stress test for high object count with animated lights

 ## How to build
 1. Ensure RavEngine supports your platform.